Is Map Reading Dead? A Cautionary Tale...

 * * *

-My conversation with the firefighter was a conversation I’ll never forget, and it taught me a valuable lesson.
+My conversation with the firefighter was one I’ll never forget, and it taught me a valuable lesson.

 But as the firefighter showed me, this isn’t always the case.
 And over the next several years, I’d encounter more and more stories similar to the firefighter’s.